Why observing a music lesson can benefit a modern language teacher

 Skinner, B.F.
 (1957).
 Verbal behavior.
 Acton, MA: Copley Publishing Group.

 Theakston, A.L., & Lieven, E.V.M.
 (2005).
 The acquisition of auxiliaries BE and HAVE: an elicitation study.
 Journal of Child Language, 32(2): 587-616.

 Asprou, Helena.
 “Music Is a Universal Language, New Harvard University Study Proves.”
 Classic FM, Classic FM, 9 Jan.
 2020,

 Hattie, J., Gan, M., and Brooks, C. (2017).
 “Instruction based on feedback,” in Handbook of Research on Learning and Instruction, 2nd Edn., eds R. E. Mayer and P. A. Alexander (Thousand Oaks, CA: Routledge), 290–324.

 Hattie, J., and Timperley, H. (2007).
 The power of feedback.
 Rev. Educ.
 Res.
 77, 81–112. doi: 10.3102/003465430298487

 Zimmerman, B. J., and Schunk, D. H. (2011).
 “Self-regulated learning and performance: an introduction and an overview,” in Handbook of Self-Regulation of Learning and Performance, eds B. J. Zimmerman and D. H. Schunk (New York, NY: Routledge/Taylor and Francis Group), 1–12.

 ABOUT THE AUTHOR

-Isabelle Wolfe is the language subject leader at the International School of Aberdeen.
+Isabelle Wolfe is the Language Subject Leader at the International School Aberdeen.
 She teaches French in Middle and High school as well as the French Mother Tongue programme to our French native students.
 Prior to teaching at ISA, Isabelle taught in England, Australia, and Egypt.